jessimaye/mmi_coherence_multiwoz/README.md

 ## Data Processing
 This folder contains the "regex-extraction" jupyter notebook for extracting the desired data from the LLM-output with regular expressions.
 The results are saved as dataframes.
+It also contains the "connecting_dfs" jupyter notebook which was used for combining the different states of data generated with each iteration until the final dataframe encompassed every entry of the original MulitWOZ data set.